SammySame/Sample-Projects/README.md

 that created tens of thousands of modifications for it.
-Thanks to the [KubeJS](https://www.curseforge.com/minecraft/mc-mods/kubejs) modification for Minecraft, I was able to utilize JavaScript to make changes in various base game mechanics, and even other users modifications.
+Thanks to the [KubeJS](https://www.curseforge.com/minecraft/mc-mods/kubejs) modification for Minecraft, I was able to utilize JavaScript to make changes in various base game mechanics, and even other users modifications. <br>
 For example, in the above script, I was able to add custom recipes, various events, when right-clicking blocks and even schedule method calls.
 It greatly sped up the creation process in my personal project,